romshark/tik/README.md

 #### ICU Encoding - String Placeholders With Pluralization

-A string placeholder with pluralization information produce an ICU `select` expression:
+A string placeholder with pluralization information produces an ICU `select` expression:

 TIK: